SC36-11-1/Elias-Bitwayiki/White Paper.md

 (Insert infographic)

 ### Patreon

+and just like that you are redun

 Tier 1
 📕Baseline Viewer🧶✨ £5 /
 0/350 patrons
 First & Foremost: 🙏🏿Thank You ✨‼️
 In this tier you will receive the ability to view all my work and join the Community:
-	-Art
-	-Videos
-	-Projects
+	- Art
+	- Videos
+	- Projects
-	-Pinterest - Level 1
+	- Pinterest - Level 1
-	-Discord / Telegram
+	- Discord / Telegram
 What's included
 - General Support
 - Ad-free content